Online Penny Stock Trading

 Return to Top

 Some people think penny stocks are traded thinly, however share volumes often exchange in the several hundred million range daily.
-Because of these millions of exchanges and low prices, the stock is often manipulated by organized promotion (or to put it simply, hype).
+Because of these millions of exchanges and low prices, this type of stock is often manipulated by organized promotion (or to put it simply, hype).
 This can be difficult to combat as often it is difficult to find verifiable information on penny stock companies.

 Sometimes it is not the company itself that participates in this promotional manipulation but traders attempting to exploit the market through its volatility.